kestrelquantum/QuantumCollocation.jl/docs/src/index.md

 \end{aligned}
 ```

 where $f$ defines the dynamics, implicitly, as constraints on the states and controls, $U_{1:T}$ and $a_{1:T-1}$, which are both free variables in the solver.
 This optimization framework is called *direct collocation*.
-For details of our implementation please see our award-winning paper [Direct Collocation for Quantum Optimal Control](https://arxiv.org/abs/2305.03261).
+For technical details of our implementation please see our paper [Direct Collocation for Quantum Optimal Control](https://arxiv.org/abs/2305.03261).

 The gist of the method is that the dynamics are given by the solution to the Schrodinger equation, which results in unitary evolution given by $\exp(-i \Delta t H(a_t))$, where $H(a_t)$ is the Hamiltonian of the system and $\Delta t$ is the timestep.
 We can approximate this evolution using Pade approximants: